venkatesh-cv/getting-started-with-docker/getting-started-with-docker.md

 - docker run command has the following syntax
   > Usage:	docker run [OPTIONS] IMAGE [COMMAND] [ARG...]
   - for instance we could run ` docker run -it ubuntu /bin/bash` to run the bash command inside ubuntu container thats run in an interactive mode
     - when you run this container. the container will run only as long as the bash terminal runs.
 The moment you exit the bash, the container will stop.
+        - side note This is why the main running process in the container must run in interactive mode & not in daemon mode.For instance if the main process of a container is  a web server, it should run in interactive mode.
+If it runs in daemon mode inside the container, the container will stop immediately as soon as the bootstrapping executable forks the web server process to run as a daemon
-    **gotcha** if you want to attach to a  container running in detached / daemon mode to an interactive terminal session. use `docker attach <containerFunnName or guid>`
+    - **gotcha** if you want to attach to a  container running in detached / daemon mode to an interactive terminal session. use `docker attach <containerFunnName or guid>`
     - Here is another example `docker run -it ubuntu /bin/bash -c "ls -l"` will print the following output and terminate the container
     ```
     total 64